isuruadhi/ansible-examples/README.md

 # ansible-examples

 This repo is a beginner’s guide to Ansible, showing how to use it for automation with simple examples.
+I’ll be updating this repo with the playbooks I’m creating in future.

 Ansible is an open-source IT automation tool used to configure systems, deploy applications, and manage infrastructure — all without needing an agent installed on managed hosts.
 <br>